loading...

 Accurately Predicting and Controlling Costs in AI Service Operations

-The various technical layers and components of AI-based products and services can significantly impact costs.
+Various technical layers and components of AI-based products and services can significantly impact costs.
 When using commercial AI models like ChatGPT or Claude, costs are typically calculated based on the total number of API requests.
 In contrast, when deploying AI services based on open-source models via cloud systems, costs must be calculated considering GPU usage, RAM, storage, and data processing costs per unit provided.
 Engineering teams must evaluate the costs and performance across different engineering layers, depending on the deployment options and develop efficient strategies for building and allocating resources.

 For more accurate AI cost predictions, it is advisable to create long-term plans based on the traffic capacity of AI models used by various business teams across the organization.
 Estimating AI costs is just a projection and should be regularly monitored and adjusted based on the actual expenditures.
 Continuously tracking technological changes and AI vendor pricing policies also aids in making more accurate cost predictions.